ozgvr/passmate-landing/content/posts/How to Open pkpass Files on Android/index.md

 +++
-title = "How to Open .pkpass Files on Android" date = 2025-05-15T16:00:00+03:00 description = "The Complete Guide for Parsing Apple Wallet Passes on Android"
+title = "How to Open Apple Wallet Passes on Android" date = 2025-05-15T16:00:00+03:00 description = "How to Open .pkpass files on Android and Huawei Phones"
 +++
 A `.pkpass` file is a **universal digital pass format developed by Apple Inc.**, designed to be used with the native **Apple Wallet app** (formerly Passbook) on iPhones (iOS).
 Apple Wallet passes contain structured data (in JSON format), barcodes, images, and optional metadata used to represent digital credentials such as: